whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

 * **Auto provision the node**, that is use a set a provided keys to provision the node without an external provisioner
 * **Real provisioning** via an external provisioner (provisionee node only !)

-.. _auto-prov:
+.. _provisionee-auto-prov:

 Auto Provisioning
 ^^^^^^^^^^^^^^^^^

-This feature allows the local node to be provisioned with a preset of keys and address without any exterior device.
+This feature allows the local node to be provisioned with a preset of keys and address without requiring an interaction with an external device.
-A provisioner node using ``wbtmesh-provisioner`` can only be provisioned with this method.

 The ``auto-prov`` command allows the user to set the values for the auto-provisioning and launch it.